wely/DevCamp/HOL/dotnet/01-developer-environment/README.md

     ![image](./media/2016-10-19_16-44-51.gif)

-1. The Windows VM uses DevTest labs to manage the start up and shut down of the machine.
+1. The Windows VM is managed by an [Azure DevTest lab](https://azure.microsoft.com/en-us/services/devtest-lab/) named `DevCamp` which handles the startup and shutdown of the machine.
 To change the start up schedule, click on the DevTest Lab icon and select `Policy Settings`

     ![image](./media/image-012.gif)